ToniIvars/linux-configs/README.md

 ### Picom installation
 To install Picom, you can refer to [Picom Installation](https://github.com/yshui/picom#build).

+### Dunst installation
+To install Dunst, you can run `sudo apt install dunst` in Ubuntu or `pacman -S dunst` in Arch.

 ### Default software
 - Web browser: Firefox
 - Code editor: Visual Studio Code